romeiro-bru/typescript-ghibli-movies/README.md

 one more new layer in Javascript world.

 ## What I Learned
-* How to add a class to body and how to toggle between classes.
+* How to add a class to an element using classList property
+* How to toggle between classes

 ```javascript
 document.body.classList.remove("dark-mode")